fcorti/alfresco-audit-analysis-reporting/alfresco/repository/aaar-repo-CE-v5.0.d/README.md

 A.A.A.R. - Alfresco repository addon
 ===

-This project create the AMP package to be released in the Alfresco Repository for the customizations requested for AAAR.
+This project creates the AMP package to be released in the Alfresco Repository for the customizations requested for AAAR.

 To make it work, you need a Linux based operating system and can follow the instructions below.